sanazkh/PitchDarkProject/README.md

 The following **stretch** features are implemented:

-- [ ] Sharing pictures with friends through the app
-- [ ] Favoriting a place
+- [ ] User can add profile picture

 The following **additional** features are implemented: